 The 175-acre Boston campus ("UMass Boston" or the "Boston Campus"), which is located three miles from downtown Boston on a harbor peninsula with the John F. Kennedy Presidential Library and the Massachusetts State Archives and Commonwealth Museum, is currently a non-residential campus.
 The Boston Campus focuses on the academic needs of the local urban and non-traditional populations and the research and policy needs of business, government and communities in the greater Boston metropolitan region.
 In April 2004, the Boston Campus opened its new 331,000 square foot Campus Center to better serve its students.
-The Boston Campus has a diverse student body, consisting of approximately 9,688 FTE undergraduate students and approximately 2,645 FTE graduate students enrolled in Fall 2013.
-The Boston Campus offers 65 undergraduate degree programs, 14 undergraduate certificate programs, 81 master's programs and graduate certificate programs and over 25 doctoral programs through the College of Liberal Arts, College of Science and Mathematics, College of Management, College of Nursing and Health Science, College of Public and Community Service, McCormack Graduate School of Policy and Global Studies and the College of Education and Human Development.
-During the 2011-2012 academic year, 30 certificates, 2,109 bachelor's and 1,258 advanced degrees were conferred.
+The Boston Campus has a diverse student body, consisting of 10,079 FTE undergraduate students and 2,754 FTE graduate students enrolled in Fall 2014.
+The Boston Campus offers 67 undergraduate degree programs, 14 undergraduate certificate programs, 90 master's programs and graduate certificate programs and over 22 doctoral programs through the College of Liberal Arts, College of Science and Mathematics, College of Management, College of Nursing and Health Sciences, College of Public and Community Service, McCormack Graduate School of Policy and Global Studies, College of Education and Human Development, College of Advancing and Professional Studies, School for Global Inclusion and Social Development and School for the Environment.

+During the 2013-2014 academic year, 35 certificates, 2,366 bachelor's and 1,306 advanced degrees were conferred.